Reading Really Matters!

 It is our aim that pupils at Christ Church Primary School read with confidence, fluency and understanding, using a range of independent strategies.
 They learn to take responsibility for their own learning, demonstrate a love of reading and a desire to read for enjoyment.
 Through reading widely and often, they develop a growing vocabulary and become adept at using their creativity, imagination, inventiveness and critical awareness.

-Through our ‘Learning Journey’ curriculum, ‘every lesson is a literacy lesson’ with planned reading opportunities as integral parts of the learning sequence.
+Through our ‘Learning Journey’ curriculum, 'reading really matters', with planned reading opportunities as integral parts of the learning sequence.
 Reading is embedded throughout the curriculum and in all subject areas.

 In addition, dedicated timetabled reading lessons facilitate the teaching of specific fluency and comprehension skills.
 In EYFS and key stage one, discrete RML phonics lessons and are taught in homogenous ability groups.
 The ‘RML’ phonics scheme is used to teach early reading and ensure that children are able to decode efficiently.
 In addition, a range of reading materials, including ‘Oxford Reading Tree’ books are used to support guided reading and practise at home.